 Instead I headed back across the Thames and up the West Swin and Middle Deepacross the Wallet Spitway and so the Pyefleet.
 I did briefly consider making for the Orwell directly but decided it wouldn’t be worth having to buck the tide and tiredness later, beside Pyefleet is a nice anchorage even it is a bit of a diversion.
 A good sail the next day took me back to my mooring on the Orwell.

-The descriptions for entering the Ore had always seemed a little daunting but in August I summoned up enough courage to visit.
+The descriptions for entering the Ore had always seemed a little daunting, but in August I summoned up enough courage to visit.
 Of course conditions had to be right, this year there had seemed to a lot of on-shore winds so a visit had been put off.
-One difficultly of timing a visit from the Orwell is that to arrive at the Ore bar at good time to cross the bar (2hrs before high water) you have to go against the ebb from Felixstowe to there so first visit timing is tricky
+One difficultly of timing a visit from the Orwell is that to arrive at the Ore bar at good time to cross the bar (2hrs before high water) you have to go against the ebb from Felixstowe so first visit timing is tricky

 As it turned out, with a good windI arrived at the Orford Haven clearwater buoy at just about the perfect time so headed in for the bar under sail and conditions were good.
 Still it was a bit nerve wracking for a first time entrance as the channel is quite narrow and it didn’t help that a faster boat was on my tail and shouting at me that they couldn’t slow down.
 (Well they could have I thought if they had hauled in their main a little or even scandalised it).
 Still they managed to pass safely enough.
 Thereafter it was more straightforward